 Performance Profile

 Cassius is an accessible card search and draw specialist who also sports a strong but RNG signature mechanic in Quests, which are incredibly potent when used well.
-Cassius uses his Upgrade card Pop Eyed Popper to start a Quest, which can be completed by playing certain kinds of cards (i.e., playing three 1-cost cards).
-After completing the Quest, you'll gain the corresponding Quest Card as a reward, and the Quest resets so you can complete it again.
+Cassius uses his Upgrade card Pop Eyed Popper to start a Quest, which can be completed by playing certain kinds of cards (i.e. playing 3 1-cost cards).
+After completing the Quest, you'll gain the corresponding Quest Card as a reward alongside a fixed 80% heal.
+Once the Quest has been completed, the Quest progress will reset so you can complete it again, up to a maximum of 3 times per turn.

 Pros & Cons